 Quality could be key to gaining online sales.
 Sixty-four percent of buyers who valued quality over price were more likely to buy online.
 Retailers who offer exclusivity and a unique product to shoppers could encourage these online sales.

-Most makeup lines will market toward adult women, but depending on the specifics of your line, your target market may slightly differ.
+Most makeup lines will market toward adult women, but depending on the specifics of your line, your target market or niche may slightly differ.
 A specialty line might market to teens, senior women, women in their 40s, eco-conscious women, and more.

 Skills, Experience, and Education